marielledado/marielledado/README.md

 ### Hi there 👋

 My name is Marielle and I'm a data scientist based in Berlin, Germany.
-In a past life, I was a learning sciences researcher (PhD), which means I combined theories from psychology and methods from computer science to understand how humans learns.
+In a past life, I was a learning sciences researcher (PhD), which means I combined theories from psychology and methods from computer science to understand how people learn.

 In my free time, I organize coding workshops and talks for PyLadies Berlin and Women in Machine Learning and Data Science (WiMLDS) Berlin and contribute to Python open source projects.